occampos/Global_Happiness_Analysis/README.md

 |:--:|
 | *Visual 26; Happiness score and Perception of Corruption plotted by country for all recorded years, <br> illustrating a negative correaltion of -0.43* |

+<p>&nbsp;</p>

+Variance is a measure that describes the spread of a set of values in a dataset.
+It quantifies how far individual numbers in a dataset are from the mean and provides insight into the variability or the degree to which data points differ from each other.
+To help understand what drives happiness in a country, I divided the nations into two groups: those with the highest variance and those with the lowest variance.
+Visual 27 compares those groups with the global average happiness over time.